dunkelstern/wireguard-web/Readme.md

 ## `.env` configuration

-To configure the application the only file you have to touch is the `.env` file in the source directory:
+To configure the application the only file you have to touch is the `.env` file in the source directory (there is a `.env.example` file to base your config on):

 ```bash
 # Base URL on which the service will be run, if you use a reverse proxy to terminate